HRBR Investors Have Opportunity to Lead Harbor Diversified, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 31, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Harbor Diversified, Inc. ("Harbor Diversified" or the "Company") (OTC: HRBR).
+BENSALEM, Pa., June 4, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Harbor Diversified, Inc. ("Harbor Diversified" or the "Company") (OTC: HRBR).

 Class Period: May 10, 2022 – March 29, 2024